jm-begon/locmoss/README.md

 ```

 ## Usage
 Installation leaves a `local_moss` python script in the path.
+See `examples`
+for a illustrative use.